sav-che/TL-2/Authors/Dulfer, Hans {std. Dulfer}.md

-> [!cite] BHL link: this entry starts at [page 158](https://www.biodiversitylibrary.org/item/103835#page/168/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 158](https://www.biodiversitylibrary.org/page/33260146) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dulfer, Hans (1900-1975), Dutch botanist, born 18 Nov 1900 at Amsterdam, went to school in Haarlem, later in The Hague and Apeldoorn until 1919, to Free University in Amsterdam studying natural sciences 1919-1926, Ph.D.
-21 Jun 1926, assistant at Hortus Botanicus in Amsterdam 1926-1928, teacher in The Hague from 1928 and Hoorn from 1930, moved to Wilhelmsburg (Austria) in 1940, died 14 Mar 1975. (*Dulfer*).
+21 Jun 1926, assistant at Hortus Botanicus in Amsterdam 1926-1928, teacher in The Hague from 1928 and Hoorn from 1930, moved to Wilhelmsburg (Austria) in 1940, died 14 Mar 1975.
+**Abbreviated name**: *Dulfer*

 #### Herbarium and types